MikailaAkeredolu/c16-midterm/README.md

 - Customers cannot deposit negative values if they do print an message such as ***Invalid amount***
 - If a customer tries to withdraw more than their balance plus fees then  print an message such as ***Insufficient Funds***
 - IMPORTANT:
-  - Accounts with balances over $1000 recieve a 10% intetrest added to their balance when they make a deposit while accounts with less that $1000 get a 5% interest added to their balance when they make a deposit
+  - Accounts with balances over $1000 recieve a 10% intetrest added to their balance when they make a deposit
+  - Accounts with less that $1000 get a 5% interest added to their balance when they make a deposit.
   -  There is a withdrawal transactionFee of  $5 for all checking accounts
   -  There is withdrawal  transactionFee of  $10 for all savings accounts